aarthiigurunathan/poc2-HotelApp/PoC2 given on 21st oct 2021.md

 Work done by me:

 1. Created Separate Packages (MVC) like:
  i.
 View – JSP and HTML, CSS files ii.
-Controller - .java files which handles the servlet DB of the project iii.
-Util.dao – For Database connection and which is called as import package in controller files
+Controller - .java files which handles the servlet DB of the project iii.Util.dao – For Database connection and which is called as import package in controller files
 2. Differentiated Admin and User login.
 3. Also, showed their room booked information in separate My Booking page, which gives information according to their individual login.
 4. Room availability information is also updated in database, which can be accessed by admin.
 5. Handled Session Login ( Logout partially done )